I frequently tout the benefits of strength training on this blog. And for good reason.

 Aim for a sturdy routine of 2-3 strength sessions per week, working in cardio circuits until you’re short of breath.
 Combine this with one day of sprint intervals and one day of longer, slower, more mind-clearing cardio.

-Your body won’t know what’s coming, which is ideal for changing the physique!
+Your body won’t know what’s coming, which is ideal for gaining strength, power and endurance!

 Just make sure that you are taking enough time to recover.
 If your body starts feeling consistently fatigued, sore, and weak, take a couple extra days off or replace one of your strength days with an aerobic, steady state workout.